 SII is facilitating a network of collaborations enabling us to update our knowledge of Ocelot ecology in Trinidad.

-The work is currently funded by means of citizen science expeditions enabled by the Earthwatch Institute,
+The work was initially funded by means of citizen science expeditions enabled by the Earthwatch Institute.

 Experimental design is piloted by the carnivore experts at S.P.E.C.I.E.S.